-Radiators might be considered by some homeowners as old school but they are energy and cost efficient.
+Installing a radiator might be considered by some homeowners as old school but they are energy and cost efficient.
 Radiators usually work with a boiler to disperse warm air throughout the home.

 One thing to keep in mind when contemplating central heating repair is that once the contractor determines the extent of the repairs involved, you may be faced with the decision to replace the unit versus repairing it.
 In some instances, the cost of repairs can equal or exceed the cost of a new system.
 If this is the case, discuss your options with the contractor so you are not throwing good money towards fixing a bad system that may not run at its top peak or have a short lifespan.

-Once the contractor has inspected the system and determined what is needed for your central heating repair project, and depending on the type of central heating system currently in your home, the contractor will then address the problems which can range from leaking valves and loose wires to broken thermostats and frayed wiring.
+Once a reliable local heating and AC installation contractor has inspected the system and determined what is needed for your central heating repair project, the contractor will then address the problems.
+Depending on the type of central heating system currently in your home, this can range from leaking valves and loose wires to broken thermostats and frayed wiring.

 Homes using central heating systems that disperse air through ductwork may also need to have the ducts repaired at the same time, especially if it is determined the ductwork has been damaged and is not functioning properly due to age, or a natural disaster.
 Normally, ducts will remain intact without splitting or getting holes but if uninvited guests like mice, rats, squirrels, or possums access your attic, they can do a lot of damage to wiring, insulation, and ductwork.
 For this reason, have your ductwork inspected.

 While there are more than a few choices in central heating options, for simplicity purposes, this section will cover the basic steps you would need to take prior to having a central heating system installed.
 For the most part, the same information can be used regardless of which system you choose.